 Customize your Catalog for New Markets

 Your course catalog must be ready for global scale with pricing in multiple currencies.
 You can offer both subscriptions and one-time course purchases in your catalog to tap on both revenue streams.
-A scalable catalog also allows you to roll out new plans and pricing model changes swiftly.
-Read this blog to know how you can ‘catalog’ your way to success.
+A scalable catalog like Chargebee’s Product Catalog 2.0 also allows you to roll out new plans and pricing model changes swiftly and helps you go-to-market more efficiently:

 Offer a superior checkout experience that allows you to accept payments from multiple currencies and payment gateways.
 For example, Chargebee’s checkout supports 100+ currencies across 150+ countries.
 You should also spoil your customers with multiple payment options such as cards, wallets, and online banking.
 Your checkout page should adapt to a local language to give that personalized experience and calculate the correct taxes according to local regulations.